 It seems that whether in a formal or informal setting, peer support works when responders trust who they’re talking to, check in regularly, and feel confident in seeking support.

 Online peer support can offer all of the above, when responders don’t feel comfortable opening up in-person about personal issues.

-We are making instant-access peer support available to all first responders, all Summer long.
+We are making instant-access peer support available to all first responders, all Summer long [update: promotion offered through end of Summer 2020].
 Between COVID and general unrest across the country, we believe responders can maintain their mental health by letting out difficult feelings.

 We want to honor the many levels of personal sacrifice our emergency responders make.
 Between the intensity of the job, normal human stress, and required hypervigilance… Firefighters and other EMS professionals have an unreasonable amount of stressors on their plate.

 So thank you to all the first responders who keep us safe, despite being misunderstood by the public they serve.

 If you’re a first responder struggling, please also consider checking out your department’s EAP free therapy services, in-house peer support, the First Responder Support Network, or even programs like the West Coast Post-Trauma Retreat Center.